sysbird/birdmagazine/readme.txt

 Front page Layout: normal or masonry like a Piterest on frontpage.
 Display Copyright: display copyright on footer.
 Display Credit: display credit on footer.

+Hook
+'birdfield_content_header' recommend use for example bread crumb.
+'birdfield_content_footer'  recommend use for example ad.

 == License ==